Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Experimental Methods

-The dataset contains two types of particles generated in high-energy collider experiments; 50,000 examples (class 1: 24,861, class 0: 25,139) with 78 numerical attributes.
-This dataset is a good example of balanced data.

-In both datasets, class 1 records were used as positive, and class 0 records were used as unlabeled for the ML model.
+Table \ref{tab:uci-scar-snar-datasets} presents a comprehensive overview of the benchmark datasets used for testing PU methods.
 To add k\% positive examples to the unlabeled set, the labels of $m$ randomly selected positive records were flipped from 1 to 0, where $m = \frac{k |U|}{100-k}$.
+In order to satisfy the SNAR assumption, positive examples were selected from every positive subclass for label flipping while ensuring a distinct ratio of positive examples in the positive and unlabeled sets in SNAR datasets.